 Blue light tells our brains that it’s daytime (via the melanopsin in our photosensitive retinal ganglion cells) by inhibiting the secretion of melatonin (the hormone that tells our brains it’s nighttime).
 With our eyes on a screen, we contribute to the desynchronization of our biological rhythm and delay falling asleep.

 A study showed that the time spent on an iPad at night can lower melatonin levels by 23%.
-So if you can’t sleep, whatever you do don’t reach for your phone.
+So not a good idea to google why can’t I sleep if you’re lying in bed awake.

 The body’s core temperature (influenced notably by that of your room) must lower so that we can fall asleep.